 US oil may retest support at $74.98

-SINGAPORE: US oil may retest a support at $74.98 per barrel, with a good chance of breaking below this level and falling into $72.87 to $73.99 range.
+SINGAPORE: US oil may retest a support at $74.98 per barrel, with a good chance of breaking below this level and falling into the range of $72.87 to $73.99.

-The contract seems to have topped around a strong resistance at $76.95, the 100% projection level of an upward wave (c).
+A resistance zone of $76.59-$76.95 still looks strong.
+Oil may consolidate below this range further before being able to break it.

+The correction triggered by the resistance zone may consist of three waves.
+So far, only the first wave is over.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.